pandosme/pandosme.github.io/docs/_posts/2022-10-02-nodered-acap.md

 3. Use a browser and access Node-RED on http://device-IP-address:1880

 ## Updating Node-RED
+*Note that installing the ACAP twice on an ARTPEC-8 camera will do a scratch install and flows will be flushed.
+When installing on a device that uses SD Card, flows will be maintained*

 The installer installs the latest Node-RED version.
 It is als possible to update Node-RED.
 You must use the device legacy interface.
 1. Navigate to "Apps"
 2. Click Node-RED icon